 French name for a winery.
-But it does not necessarily have to be a “castle” or even a “castle-like building”.
-The use is therefore not tied to whether a lock is available, not so rare there is none.
-However, individual, especially historic wineries actually have magnificent buildings that truly deserve this name.
-Among the most attractive are Château Beychevelle (Saint-Julien) Château Chasse-Spleen (Moulis) Château d'Issan (Margaux) Château Margaux (Margaux) and Château Pichon-Longueville Baron (Pauillac).
-Rather like a castle are similar Château Rauzan-Ségla (Margaux) and Château d'Yquem (Sauternes).
-There are more than 4,000 châteaux in France, but the term is above all in the Bordeaux common.
-According to another explanation, "Château" is derived not from the French word for "lock", but from "Chai" (Chaisteau) for "barrel cellar".
-The correct name would therefore be "Chaisteau".
+However, it does not necessarily have to be a “castle” or even a “castle-like building”.
+The use is therefore not tied to the fact that a lock is also available; it is not uncommon for there to be none.
+However, some, especially historical wineries actually have magnificent buildings that truly deserve this name.
+Count among the most attractive Château Beychevelle (Saint-Julien), Château Chasse-Spleen (Moulis), Château d'Issan (Margaux), Chateau Margaux (Margaux) and Château Pichon-Longueville Baron (Pauillac).
+More like a castle Château Rauzan-Ségla (Margaux) and Château d'Yquem (Sauternes).
+There are over 4,000 châteaux in France, but the term is mainly in the Bordeaux in use.
+According to another explanation, "Château" is not derived from the French word for "castle", but from "Chai" (Chaisteau) for "barrel cellar".
+The correct name would be "Chaisteau".